smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 Service shape
 -------------

-A service shape is defined using a :token:`service_statement` and the provided :token:`node_object` supports the same properties defined in the :ref:`service specification <service>`.
+A service shape is defined using a :token:`smithy:service_statement` and the provided :token:`smithy:node_object` supports the same properties defined in the :ref:`service specification <service>`.

 The following example defines a service named ``ModelRepository`` that binds